By Kieren Underwood

 July 25, 2018

 NOTE FROM ESN: In spite of the sarcasm in this article, there is an underlying sense of despair.
-The studies at HWAC and the mishmash of all the books Kieren read with different viewpoints would lead to mass confusion, which is part of mind control.
+The studies at HWAC and the mishmash of all the books Kieren read with different viewpoints will lead to mass confusion (a part of mind control) and hopelessness.
 PCG’s goal is to make one either a submissive member (or minister) or else get rid of the one who is beginning to question.

 Footnotes by ESN: